 Microbiologist Technologist Job Outlook

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), medical and clinical laboratory technologists - the broader group to which microbiologist technologists belong - can expect job opportunities to grow about as fast as the average for all occupations.
-The overall job growth for this career is projected to be about 14% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), clinical laboratory technologists - the broader group to which microbiologist technologists belong - can expect job opportunities to grow about as fast as the average for all occupations.
+The overall job growth for this career is projected to be about 11% between 2018 and 2028.
 Growth will be due to the growth of the elderly population, which is expected to increase the need for laboratory procedures related to disease.
-As of May 2015, the BLS reported a median annual salary of $60,250 for medical and clinical laboratory technologists.
+As of May 2018, the BLS reported a median annual salary of $52,330 for clinical laboratory technologists.

 A prospective microbiologist should earn at least a bachelor's degree in microbiology or another relevant field, which includes classroom and hands-on training.
 Adhering to safety procedure is critical to this job.
 Microbiologist technologists can work in medical hospitals or labs.